Skip to footer content

 How to Migrate from Playwright to IronPDF in C#

-Migrating from Playwright for .NET to IronPDF transforms your PDF generation workflow from a testing-centric browser automation tool to a purpose-built PDF library.
-This guide provides a complete, step-by-step migration path that eliminates complex async patterns, browser lifecycle management, and 400MB+ browser downloads while providing better performance and professional PDF features.
+Migrating from Microsoft Playwright for .NET to IronPDF moves your PDF generation workflow from a browser-automation testing framework to a purpose-built PDF library.
+This guide provides a step-by-step migration path that removes async browser lifecycle management and the separate playwright install browser-binary download step.

 Why Migrate from Playwright to IronPDF